Find Trade Colleges

 $29,272 Avg Student Debt

 If you don’t receive financial aid, you can expect a bill for $17,335 to cover tuition and fees at South College.
 The school does not offer an in-state discount.
-On average, bachelor’s degree students take out $29,272 in loans while pursuing their degree.
-Of those students who received their degree, 82% were women.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $29,272 in student loans.
+Around 82% of those degree recipients were women.

 Read full report on South College